Embedded-Focus/embedded-focus-site/content/english/authors/rainer-poisel.md

     link: https://linkedin.com
 ---

-Founder of Embedded Focus and expert in Embedded DevOps and modern software development processes.
+Founder of Embedded Focus and expert in Embedded DevSecOps and modern software development processes.
 With extensive experience in software architecture, automation, and CI/CD, he understands the challenges embedded teams face.
 His mission is to establish secure, efficient, and scalable development processes, enabling companies to bring innovative embedded products to market faster and future-proof their technology.